nhayase/XROSS/README.md

 # XROSS (Sep.
 2025 Demo the 1st ver.)
 XROSS is the Python-based simulator for X-ray optics.
 It is completely free and open source software.
-You can simulate optical reflectivity, X-ray reflectivity (XRR) analysis, and nanoscale deposition optimization for roughness control.
+You can simulate optical reflectivity, X-ray reflectivity (XRR) analysis, and nanoscale deposition optimization.

-Please cite it as follows when using it in your publications and presentations:
+Please cite the follow when using it in your publications and presentations:

     Naoki Hayase, "XROSS - X-Ray Optics Simulation Software," arXiv (2025).

 ## Installation

-(1) Download "xross" folder (containing folders of "art", "doc", "geo", "icon", "save", "xrr" and log.txt, xross.py, xross.exe).
+(1) Download the zip folder (containing folders of "art", "doc", "geo", "nk", "save", "xrr" and favicon.ico, log.txt, xross.py, xross.exe).

 (2) Click "xross.exe".